The 12 Best Flashlights in 2024

 Brightness

 You can’t talk about a flashlight without discussing how bright it gets.
 We measure brightness in lumens, which is how much light a source (like a bulb) emits.
-It’s hard to understand what this means without seeing it, so for reference, the flashlight on the back of the average smartphone is roughly 50 lumens compared to our picks in this list.
+It’s hard to understand what this means without seeing it, so for reference, the flashlight on the back of the average smartphone is roughly 50 lumens when compared to our picks in this list.

 Battery Life